arminfro/participator/README.md

 * Server code is in `server`
 * Client code is in `pages` and `components`
   * `pages` is the file-based routing of next.js.
 It's the bridge betwenn `server` and `components`.
-That's where data fetching happens.
+That's where initial data fetching happens.
   * `components` has all components grouped by subjects.
-They get called from `pages` when data has arrived.
 * Common code is in `types, casl` and `utils`
   * `types` has all type definitions and validations using `superstruct`
   * `casl` defines abilities